tencentyun/intlcloud-documents/yehe_doc/开发者服务/云监控/操作指南/告警服务/告警通知模板/告警回调_intl_en.md

 ## Alarm Callback Parameters

-When an alarm rule is triggered, CM will send alarm messages to the URL of your system.
+When an alarm rule is triggered, TCOP will send alarm messages to the URL of your system.
 The API callback sends JSON-formatted data through the HTTP POST requests.
 You can further process the alarm information by referring to the following parameter descriptions.

 ### Metric alarm